MHassanA98/Peer-Peer-File-Sharing-System/README.md

 the files so that even if a node fails, no data is lost.
 Think about where you should replicate files?
 At the predecessor of the node?
 At the successor?
 At the start of the DHT.py file mention where you replicated files and argue why.

+## Running and Testing
+Test cases are run in the order described here.
+You may not be able to test one part before completing its previous parts as most of the parts have previous parts as their pre-requisite.
+You will need Python3 to run this file, you can run the tests on any OS but Linux preferable.
+Use the following command to run the tests:

+**python3 check.py <port>**

+You should pass a port between 1000 and 65500.
+If you start getting an error like:

+**error: [Errno 48] Address already in use**

+Just choose a different port number with a significant gap.
+Or alternatively, restart the terminal.